drewhinde/crwn-clothing/src/redux/x-redux.md

 	use createStore(rootReducer, array of middlewares (spread)

 connect()() and mapStateToProps()
-	in react component use connect(mapStateToProps)(Header) to pass state into the component without chaining fro parent component essentilly we are connecting the component to state
+	in react component use connect(mapStateToProps)(Header) to pass state into the component without chaining from parent component essentilly we are connecting the component to state